Swimming pool and spa register

 The State Government has provided guidelines for the fees for registration, and fees for lodgement of certificates.
 Council adopted these fees based on these guidelines at its Ordinary Council Meeting on 10 December 2019.

-- Document archive request fee $47.25 (this fee will not apply if a building permit or certificate of final inspection is supplied at time of registration)
+- Pool/Spa Information Search/Document archive request fee $48.80 This fee will not apply if a building permit or certificate of final inspection is supplied at time of registration.

 The legislation sets staggered deadlines for lodging of compliance certificates:

 - For pools and spas built on or before 30 June 1994, lodgement by 1 June 2022